 We have found that leaders can influence by applying 3 types of tactics: logical, emotional, and cooperative.
-These tactics do not harm relationships when they are used.
+These persuasion skills and tactics do not harm relationships when they are used.

 - The Head: Logical influencing tactics address people in a rational or intellectual way.
 Arguments and information such as facts and figures are brought forward in the best interest of the organization, the team, or the person.

 - The Heart: Emotional influencing tactics connect the communication or decision to a person’s feelings of well-being or sense of belonging.
-The leader appeals to attitudes, values, a common purpose, ideals, and beliefs through inspiration or enthusiasm.
+The leader’s persuasion skill appeal to attitudes, values, a common purpose, ideals, and beliefs through inspiration or enthusiasm.

 - The Hands: Cooperative influencing tactics involve seeking advice and offering assistance.
 The leader reinforces the connection that they have with the others.
 Collaborating to accomplish a mutually important goal extends a hand to others.